-Mexico ranked 99th of 144 countries in the Irregular Payments and Bribes indicator of the 2014-2015 WEF Global Competitiveness Index.
-See full report.
+Mexico ranked 103 of 138 countries in the Irregular Payments and Bribes indicator of the 2016-2017 WEF Global Competitiveness Index (ranked 103th in 2015-2016).
+See full report here

 It is important to develop close business relationships with your potential clients but this should not be confused with corruption.
 A Mexican business partner or agent will be well placed to advise you on normal business practice, as will UK companies already in the market.
-You should familiarise yourself with British bribery legislation which, since 2002, also applies to UK registered companies and UK nationals committing acts of bribery wholly outside the UK.
+You should familiarise yourself with British bribery legislation which also applies to UK registered companies and UK nationals committing acts of bribery wholly outside the UK.

 Visit the Business Anti-Corruption portal which provides a variety of advice and guidance about corruption in Mexico and some basic effective procedures you can establish to protect your company from them.
-Also read the information provided on the UK Government’s Bribery and corruption page
+Also read the information provided on the UK Government’s Bribery and corruption page.

 4. Rule of Law and Human Rights

+Cases of torture, enforced disappearance and extrajudicial execution have been particularly high profile during the last year.
+According to the data from the National Registry for Missing and Disappeared Persons, more than 29,000 people remain abducted, forcibly disappeared or missing.
 Human rights defenders and journalists face violence and intimidation, in person and online.
-According to Freedom House 2015 Index, Mexico is partially free.
-See full report.
+According to Freedom House 2018 Index, Mexico is partially free.
+See full report here.
 There are high levels of violence against women.

-Mexico has ratified 78 ILO conventions and 7 of the 8 fundamental labour rights conventions, most recently the Minimum Age Convention on 10 June 2015.
+Mexico has ratified 79 ILO conventions and 7 of the 8 fundamental labour rights conventions, most recently the Minimum Age Convention on 10 June 2015.
 It has not ratified the Right to Organise and Collective Bargaining Convention.
 The Mexican Constitution sets out rights to organise unions and strike, to a living wage and to an 8 hour work day.
 It also sets out the right to compensation following unjustified termination of employment and protections for women and children.
 Union leaders in Mexico are a powerful interest group with sometimes hereditary or purchasable access to well paying jobs and benefits.
 Because of this, workers can be vulnerable to a lack of meaningful representation.

 In Mexico there are concerns with the violation of economic, social and cultural rights as a result of large scale commercial projects.
 Projects are taken forward without adequate consultation of communities that will be affected.
 These projects are mainly developed in rural areas and affect the livelihood of indigenous and farming communities.
 Discrimination and extreme levels of inequality also play a role in how these cases unfold.

-See reference to Mexico in the Foreign and Commonwealth Office’s Human Rights and Democracy Report.
+See reference to Mexico in the Foreign and Commonwealth Office’s Human Rights and Democracy Report

 5. Organised Crime and Terrorism